 All young people in England are required to continue in education or training until their 18th birthday and most continue until the end of the academic year in which they turn 18.
 Councils have a statutory duty to support 16- and 17-year-olds to move into education and training.
-Guests living in the UK under Ukraine Family Scheme, or the Local Sponsorship Scheme for Ukraine are eligible to enrol as a student, although colleges (but not state-funded schools) may ask to see evidence of eligibility.
+Guests living in the UK under the Ukraine Family Scheme, or the Local Sponsorship Scheme for Ukraine are eligible to enrol as a student, although colleges (but not state-funded schools) may ask to see evidence of eligibility.
 This could be the Home Office documentation that gives families from Ukraine the legal right to reside in UK.
 These documents give automatic rights to access education.

 The government is providing additional funding to councils to provide education services for children from families if they have arrived through the Homes for Ukraine scheme.

 People from Ukraine aged 19+ and their family members settled in the UK under the Ukraine Family Scheme and the Ukraine Sponsorship Scheme (Homes for Ukraine) can access training to gain the skills they need to move on with their lives.
 This includes provision funded through the Adult Education Budget (including ESOL) and Level 3 - Free Courses for Job Offer and Skills Bootcamps.
 As the £10,500 tariff is not ringfenced, it can also be used to fund education and skills support including ESOL provision.
 We know local authorities are working closely with local Further Education providers so new arrivals are signposted to and can access ESOL and other adult education.